mdepx/neodenyy1/README.md

-# Firmware for Neoden YY1 Pick And Place machine
+# Firmware for Neoden YY1 Pick-And-Place machine

 This is a conversion kit for your YY1 to make it OpenPnP-compatible.